Here's a list of important terms used in this guidance.

 A travel plan tailored to a particular business, workplace or group of workplaces sharing a common location, influencing travel choices of staff and visitors.

-Zebra crossing
+Zebra (pedestrian) crossing

-A pedestrian crossing point with longitudinal markings, where traffic is required to give way to pedestrians on the crossing.
+A zebra pedestrian crossing point with longitudinal markings, where traffic is required to give way to pedestrians on the crossing.
 Legally they are called pedestrian crossings.